Rmr1197/project3/README.md

 		Figure 4: Locations of earthquakes and their relative magnitude that dictates circle size

+Here we can see that there are a number of earthquakes occurring along the lower divergent boundary and along the transform boundary.
+The majority of earthquakes in this month happened on day 24, counting around 12 total.
+According to a write up found on AGU Journals, it was stated that the 24th of April was the beginning of an eruption of the Axial Seamount location.
+These explosive events lasted until May.
+After the initial explosion, water temperatures in the area rose and maintained constant for around a week.

 ## Solution - Part 2

 ### Identifying locations of divergent and transform boundaries